 - To add an unlicensed preview version of the asset to your library, select the asset and then click the Save Preview To <Library Name> icon.

 - If you don't have an Adobe Stock subscription, you're taken to the Adobe Stock website.
 You can choose the desired purchasing option.
-A number of purchasing options are available for individuals, teams, and enterprises.
+Various purchasing options are available for individuals, teams, and enterprises.

-Templates from Adobe Stock are available from right within the New Document dialog boxes in Photoshop CC, Illustrator CC, and InDesign CC.
+Templates from Adobe Stock are available from right within the New Document dialog boxes in Photoshop CC, Illustrator, and InDesign.
 When you create a document in these apps, instead of beginning with a blank canvas, you can choose from a wide variety of these templates that include images, illustrations, and graphics.
 Once you open a template, you can work with it just as you would work with any other Photoshop or Illustrator document.

 Premiere Pro users can access professionally created Motion Graphics templates in Adobe Stock.
 Editors wanting to work with dynamic, professional graphics, or graphics packages such as titles, lower thirds, bumpers, and closing credits, can access Motion Graphics templates from Adobe Stock created by talented professionals directly within Premiere Pro.